drewdeponte/Constraid/README.md

 ```

 The `setWidth` and `setHeght` methods simply create one or more equivalency constraints
 between the view and the appropriate attributes.
-List of the short versions of all the
+A list of the short versions
-`setWidth` and `setHeight` methods are provided below.
+of all the `setWidth` and `setHeight` methods are provided below.

 ```swift
 setWidth(of: item, to: constant)